Klipper3d/klipper/docs/Bed_Mesh.md

 - `mesh_max: 240, 198`\
   _Required_\
-  The probed coordinate farthest farthest from the origin.
+  The probed coordinate farthest from the origin.
 This is not necessarily the last point probed, as the probing process occurs in a zig-zag fashion.
 As with `mesh_min`, this coordinate is relative to the probe's location.